spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-publishing/handle-data-with-publish-and-synchronization.md

     link: docs/scos/dev/back-end-development/data-manipulation/data-publishing/synchronization-behavior-enabling-multiple-mappings.html
 ---

-Publish and Synchronization (P&S) allows exporting data from Spryker backend (Zed) to external endpoints.
+_Publish and Synchronization_ (P&S) lets you export data from Spryker backend (Zed) to external endpoints.
 The default external endpoints are Redis and Elasticsearch.
 The endpoints are usually used by the frontend (Yves) or API (Glue).

-In this document, you will learn how P&S works and how to export data using a HelloWorld P&S module example.
+This document shows how P&S works and how to export data using a HelloWorld P&S module example.
 The module synchronizes the data stored in a Zed database table to Redis.
-When a record is changed, created or deleted in the table, the module automatically makes changes in Redis.
+When a record is changed, created, or deleted in the table, the module automatically makes changes in Redis.

 ## 1. Module and table

 Follow these steps to create the following:
 * Data source module
 * Zed database table
 * Data publishing module

-1. Create the HelloWorld module by creating the `HelloWorld` folder in Zed.
+1. Create the `HelloWorld` module by creating the `HelloWorld` folder in Zed.
 The module is the source of data for publishing.

-2. Create `spy_hello_world_message` table in database:<br>
+2. Create `spy_hello_world_message` table in the database:<br>
    a.
-Inside the `HelloWorld` module, define the table schema by creating `\Pyz\Zed\HelloWorld\Persistence\Propel\Schema\spy_hello_world.schema.xml`:
+In the `HelloWorld` module, define the table schema by creating `\Pyz\Zed\HelloWorld\Persistence\Propel\Schema\spy_hello_world.schema.xml`:

     ```xml
     {% raw %}